 (2) On or before 1 September in each year, the Minister, in consultation with the Commissioner, must prepare a report (the “annual report”) on the general operations and performance of the SWPP with respect to the previous financial year.

-(3) The annual report must be prepared in a manner that does not prejudice the effectiveness or security of a witness protection program, despite section 58C of the Financial Administration and Audit Act 1985.
+(3) The annual report must be prepared in a manner that does not prejudice the effectiveness or security of a witness protection program, despite sections 81 and 82 of the Financial Management Act 2006.

 (4) The Minister must cause the annual report to be laid before both Houses of Parliament within 14 sitting days after it is prepared.

-(5) Despite section 66 of the Financial Administration and Audit Act 1985, the report required by that section must be prepared in a manner that does not prejudice the effectiveness or security of a witness protection program.
+(5) Despite Part 5 of the Financial Management Act 2006, the annual report required under that Part must be prepared in a manner that does not prejudice the effectiveness or security of a witness protection program.

+[Section 37 amended by No. 77 of 2006 s.
+17.]

 38. Protection from liability for wrongdoing

 (1) In this section, a reference to the doing of anything includes a reference to the omission to do anything.